flipt-io/migrator/README.md

 ## Legal

-This tool is not affiliated with or endorsed by any of the sources it supports.
+:scale: This tool is not affiliated with or endorsed by any of the sources it supports.
 All trademarks are the property of their respective owners.

 ## Usage